PEMF vs. TENS: Different Tools for Different Jobs

 Ready to Explore PEMF + Recovery?

-Members at Wellness Elite Fitness in Friendswood, TX have access to physician-supervised PEMF therapy as part of their membership.
-Start with a complimentary three-day pass or a Wellness Day Pass ($59) to experience our full recovery stack in person.
+Members at Wellness Elite Fitness in Friendswood, TX have access to PEMF therapy as part of their membership.
+Start with a complimentary gym day pass — time on the strength floor with a guided tour of the recovery suite, including the PEMF system.
+PEMF sessions themselves are a member benefit.

 Or schedule a Cellular Health Consult with Dana Kantara to discuss your specific recovery goals.